52 Writing Tasks To Tackle During Mercury Retrograde: 2025 Guide

 For our eyes, it looks as if it's slowing down.
 It’s an illusion since the Earth circles the Sun at a different speed than other planets.

-Mercury is the planet that rules communication, and its retrograde can make some of us feel like we’re in a haze, making writing feel like a slog.
+Mercury is the planet that rules communication, and its retrograde can make some people feel like they’re in a haze, making writing feel like a slog.

 People often complain about things like laptops not working properly, travel plans going sideways, and needing to rework contracts.

 I heard so many people around me freak out about this time.
-Often angry, they’d blame literally anything that went even slightly different than their expectations on mercury.
+Often angry, they blamed mercury for literally anything that went even slightly different from their expectations.

 Do we really think we can blame a planet for things going wrong in our businesses?